Spaqin/spaq-in/src/posts/fotn-topcor-s.md

 I was surprised how modern the image looks like, with quite high contrast, even wide open, but improving immediately at f2.8.
 Frankly, I get very usable images at f2 already, so I rarely feel the need to stop down, if the subject is near the centre.

 Corners are looking pretty good too.
-The only problem is vignetting at f2, that suddenly disappears at f2.8.
+The only problem is vignetting at f2, that gets much better already at f2.8.

 The lens is multicoated and it does a decent job, especially given the age (frankly, I've seen modern Chinese lenses do much worse).
 With sun right outside the frame you can get some ghosting, but the advice is... don't do that, unless you want the flare?
 I don't like using lens hoods, especially for small vintage lenses, so I will just accept it as-is.